 The World Bank funded two critical healthcare and agriculture programs administered by the Ministries of Health and Agriculture in Nigeria, but had no mechanism in place to track service delivery.
 Our challenge was to create and pilot a system to empower beneficiaries to voice their feedback on said programs and to transform this feedback into actionable information that program administrators could analyze and respond to, thus increasing their accountability and responsiveness.

 My team conducted primary interviews and observational research in the field.
-Our goal was to understand people’s relationship and perception of government and its services, how they talk about problems with peers, how they communicate with each other and with authority figures, what channels they use and trust to receive and send information, in order to design a tool for providing feedback that fits into their existing behaviors and societal structures.
+Our goal was to understand people’s relationship and perception of government and its services, how they talk about problems with peers, how they communicate with each other and with authority figures, and what channels they use and trust to receive and send information, in order to design a tool for providing feedback that fits into their existing behaviors and societal structures.
 For instance, deference to village leaders was common practice when it comes to contacting government institutions directly.

 In a few villages we visited, we noticed people leaving their mobile phones hanging from trees that are known for having the best mobile network signal, waiting around until they’ve collected all their messages.
 This not only confirmed our initial assessment of the difficult network connectivity issues, but also demonstrated the need for a solution that accommodates asynchronous communication.